BILL BAXTRESSER

 DONNA LEE FACKENTHAL

 Donna Lee Fackenthal, a native of Chicago, has enjoyed playing the piano since the age of eight.
 As a junior in high school, she won a piano scholarship from the Union League Civic & Arts Foundation of Chicago to study with Saul Dorfman at Chicago Musical College.
 She studied piano throughout her college years and after graduation from the University of Rochester, she began studying the cello with Marjorie Hunsberger at the Eastman School of Music.
-Ms. Fackenthal's other primary teachers have been Daniel Schene, Andrea Swan and Svetlana Belsky.
-Ms. Fackenthal is an independent piano teacher with Fackenthal Piano Studio in the Hyde Park-Kenwood neighborhoods and performs regularly in the city including the University of Chicago’s Department of Music and the Chicago Public Library.
+Ms. Fackenthal has also studied piano with Daniel Schene, Andrea Swan and Svetlana Belsky.
+Ms. Fackenthal is an independent piano teacher with Fackenthal Piano Studio in the Hyde Park neighborhood and performs regularly as a soloist and duo-partner of Fackenthal Piano Duo.
 In 2010, she established Hyde Park Allegro Music Camp for children to explore the musical arts, specifically instrumentation, singing, and folk dancing.
-Ms. Fackenthal has served as President of Music Teachers of Hyde Park.
-She is an Associate member of the Guild of Carillonneurs in North America.
-She holds degrees in economics and chemistry from the University of Rochester and Indiana University and also works as a research data manager at the University of Chicago.
+Ms. Fackenthal is a member of Music Teachers of Hyde Park and has served as President.
+She is an Associate member of the Guild of Carillonneurs in North America and a performing member of the Early Music Ensemble at the University of Chicago.
+Ms. Fackenthal is the former Co-Editor of the GCNA publication, “Carillon News.”
+She holds degrees in economics and chemistry from the University of Rochester and Indiana University and also works as a senior research data manager at the University of Chicago.

 JAMES FACKENTHAL